 Group of “up to four (4) other persons”

-Mr John Proeve – Executive Director, Lutheran Education SA, NT & WA
+Mr Craig Fielke – Executive Director, Lutheran Education SA, NT & WA

 Ms Lynn Carter – Minute Secretary

-A copy of the Australian Electoral Commission’s Post-election Report is available to AISSA members on request.
-Please contact the AISSA office on 8179 1400 or the Australian Electoral Commission on 8237 6555 if you would like to receive a copy of the full Report.
+The AEC’s Post Election Report is available to members on request.
+Please contact the AISSA office if you would like a copy.